 Morning of the party

-Unless dining at Disneyland is a top priority for your family, consider packing sandwiches and drinks into the park for dinner.
-You’ll save money and time in line.
+Unless dining at Disney's California Adventure is a top priority for your family, pack sandwiches and drinks into the park for dinner.
+You'll save money and time in line.

-Party guests are allowed into the park up to three hours before the party begins – 3:00 or 4:00 pm, depending on the day.
+Party guests are allowed into the park 3 hours early on Tuesday/Thursday and 4 hours early on Sunday before the party begins at 6 pm.
 Arrive at the gates up to 30 minutes prior to that time to get in as early as possible.

 We're here!
 Now what?

 If you arrive three hours before the party (and you should!), expect to be part of the biggest crowd of the day.
-If it’s the last week in September, crowds may be relatively light.
-If it’s mid-October during Utah and Arizona Fall Breaks, the park could be packed.
-That’s the week we were there.
+Crowds may be relatively light in September, but by mid-October, the park could be packed.
+That's the week we were there.
 Our goal was rides, parade, fireworks, treat trails and photo ops, in that order.

 Our party was scheduled from 6:00-11:00 p.m.
 Check the official times before your visit and sketch out a plan for your family in advance.
 Here is how we did it:.

 3:30 p.m.
 Time to ride!
 We avoided popular rides with long lines in favor of rides with 10-15 minute waits.
-Use a wait times app like the official Disneyland Resort app to help decide which direction you’d like to go.
-We chose Jungle Cruise, The Many Adventures of Winnie the Pooh and Pirate’s Lair on Tom Sawyer Island.
+Use a wait times app like the official Disneyland Resort app to help decide which direction you'd like to go.
+Consider the Redwood Creek Challenge Trail or The Little Mermaid ride.

 6:00 p.m.
-When you’re done in ToonTown, venture into the rest of the park.
+The party begins!
 Crowds should thin, making it easier to enjoy rides, character photo ops and treat trails.
-You won’t have time to do it all, but you should be able to get to at least a few of your favorites.
+You won't have time to do it all, but you should be able to get to a lot of your favorites.
 Here is a screen shot of the wait times in Fantasyland near the beginning of a sold out night.

 8:45 p.m.
-Parade, followed by fireworks!
-Disneyland parades are showy, and you can expect the nighttime parade to be bright, loud and fun.
+Parade!
+Disneyland parades are showy, and you can expect this nighttime parade to be bright, loud and fun.
 One of my children loved it, but the other did not.

 If parades and fireworks are not your thing, use that time to enjoy shorter lines on the rides and treat trails.
 We headed for Indiana Jones Adventure during the last minute of the fireworks and walked onto the ride with no wait.
 By the time we finished our ride, the line was 20 minutes long.

 10:00 p.m.
 Keep riding, treat trailing or photo opping until the park closes, or head for the front gate and call it a night.
-There is a lot going on at Mickey’s Halloween Party, and the right way to do it is your way!
+There is a lot going on at Oogie Boogie Bash, and the right way to do it is your way!

 Did you get 6 Tips and Tricks for Finding Disneyland Discounts?
 Click HERE to learn more about this free download that could save your family hundreds of dollars at Disneyland.